ChibiOS/ChibiOS/testex/STM32/STM32F4xx/SPI-L3GD20/readme.txt

 ** The Demo **

-The demo uses the ChibiOS Shell in order to test L3GD20 APIs.
-Shell is used on the SDU1 BaseSequentialStream.
+The demo prints L3GD20 data on the SDU1 BaseSequentialStream.

 ** Build Procedure **